Search Our Site

 Author Archives: dphillips

-Charlotte Canelli is the library director of the Morrill Memorial Library in Norwood, Massachusetts.
-Read Charlotte’s column in the September 24, 2015 issue of the Norwood Transcript and Bulletin.
+Allison Palmgren is the Technology Librarian at the Morrill Memorial Library in Norwood, Massachusetts.
+Read Allison’s column in the November 12, 2015 edition of the Norwood Transcript and Bulletin.

 I really look forward to the first Thursday of each month.
 I work the late shift on Thursdays, so my mornings are generally free.
 This is when I make most of my appointments, run errands, and once a month, head to the Norwood Senior Center to do crafts.
 Now, I know that I’m closer in age to the seniors that spend their days at 245 Nichols Street than to the seniors that spend time at 275 Prospect Street, but several months ago I was actually invited to lead a monthly craft class, I jumped at the opportunity. (more…)